mingonchung/mingonchung.github.io/_pages/about.md

 ## Welcome

-I work in environmental and sustainability science, specializing in interdisciplinary systems modeling to address complex global environmental challenges.
-My research integrates the telecoupling framework with environmental data science to investigate the distant impacts of climate-related extremes on essential ecosystem services and how these impacts on human well-being can be mitigated by nature-based solutions.
-My overall research objectives aim to promote equitable and sustainable management strategies that enhance community resilience.
-Operating at both regional and global levels, I integrate advanced spatial and statistical methods (e.g., remote sensing, GIS, network modeling, econometrics, and machine learning) into coupled systems modeling using big, interdisciplinary open data.
-Data harmonization and analyses are performed on high-performance computing clusters with open-source software.
+I am a postdoctoral associate at the Environmental Data Science Innovation & Inclusion Lab (ESIIL) at the University of Colorado Boulder.
+I work in environmental and sustainability science, specializing in interdisciplinary systems modeling to address complex human-environment interactions.
+My research integrates the telecoupling framework with environmental data science to investigate the distant impacts of climate-related extremes on essential ecosystem services and how these impacts can be mitigated by nature-based solutions.
+My overall research aims to promote equitable and sustainable management strategies that enhance community resilience.
+My interdisciplinary approach integrates open-source datasets and data-driven methodologies to enhance science-based information for managing ecosystem services across multiple scales.

 ## Area of interest

-Open data science; coupled human and natural systems (CHANS); ecosystem services; sustainability; nature-based solutions; climate mitigation and adaptation
+Open data science; coupled human and natural systems; ecosystem services; sustainability; nature-based solutions; climate mitigation and adaptation